Please review the Determination of Research Worksheet for more information.

 e.
 Research involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or if the information is recorded by the investigator in such a manner that participants cannot be identified directly or through identifiers linked to the participants.

 f.
 Taste and food quality evaluation and consumer acceptance studies,

 1. if wholesome foods without additives are consumed, or

 2. if a food is consumed that contains a food ingredient at or below the level and for a use found to be safe, or agricultural chemical or environmental contaminant at or below the level found to be safe, by the Food and Drug Administration or approved by the Environmental Protection Agency or the Food Safety and Inspection Service of the U.S. Department of Agriculture.

 Participants may not be exposed to more than "minimal risk."
-Protocols will be reviewed by at least one IRB member.
-The reviewer may either approve the protocol or refer it for full IRB review.
+Protocols will be reviewed by at least two IRB members who may either approve the protocol or refer it for Full Review by the convened IRB.
 In the event the IRB does not approve the protocol under expedited review, the IRB will contact the investigator about the next step in the review process.
-Expedited review may also be used to approve minor changes in the protocol of an approved project.
+Expedited of Administrative Review may also be used to approve minor changes in the protocol of an approved project.